bem-site/bem-method/method/bem-for-js/bem-for-js.en.md

     logo.js    # Dynamic behavior of the block in the browser
 ```

-Dividing the code into parts and strictly organizing the project’s file system not only make it easier to navigate the project and reuse or migrate components, but also allow us to work with redefinition levels for JavaScript and use assembly.
+Dividing the code into parts and strictly organizing the project’s file structure not only make it easier to navigate the project and reuse or migrate components, but also allow us to work with redefinition levels for JavaScript and use assembly.

 ### Working with redefinition levels